Borderline Personality Disorder (BPD)

 People with an untreated personality lack diversity in interacting with others which can lead to difficult, confusing and extreme relationships.
 This in turn, can lead to anxiety and depression.

-At the Cottages on Mountain Creek, we provide a complete Borderline Personality Program including DBT and EMDR.
-In some cases, we partner with therapists for DBT sessions.
-The Cottages on Mountain Creek also provides one-on-one care for clients living with Borderline Personality Disorder.
+At the Cottages on Mountain Creek, we provide a complete Borderline Personality Program including DBT, RO-DBT and EMDR.
+The Cottages on Mountain Creek, also provides one-on-one care for clients living with Borderline Personality Disorder.

 What Causes Borderline Personality Disorder